 Private residences are the safest and legal places to consume cannabis in Kirkland.
 It is illegal to consume marijuana on the premises of licensed dispensaries in Kirkland.

-A person can buy cannabis at a Kirkland dispensary by visiting the dispensary in person or ordering cannabis products online if such a dispensary offers online marijuana sales services.
+A person can buy cannabis at a dispensary near Kirkland by visiting the dispensary in person or ordering cannabis products online if such a dispensary offers online marijuana sales services.
 At the dispensary, adults 21 years and older must present valid government-issued IDs for recreational cannabis, while registered cannabis patients must show their Washington medical recognition cards.

 It is illegal to smoke marijuana in public spaces in Kirkland and other cities or towns in Washington State.